adambard/learnxinyminutes-docs/tcsh.html.markdown

 # Print the value of echo_style
 echo $echo_style

-# Enable `echo' to support back-slashed characters and the `-n' option (no new
+# Enable `echo' to support back-slashed[1] characters and the `-n' option
-# line).
+# (no new line).
 This is the default for tcsh, but your distro may change it.
-Slackware
-# has done so.
-If your script run it as `csh' instead of `tcsh' the echo_style
+# Slackware has done so.
+If your script run it as `csh' instead of `tcsh'
-# also will be altered for compatibility with Berkley's C-Shell.
+# the echo_style also will be altered for compatibility with Berkley's C-Shell.
 set echo_style = both

 # Several ways to print "Hello world"